Openbank-Java-Bootcamp/Lisa-banking-system/README.md

 ## Description of the project

 In this banking system, `Admin` users can create `Account Holder` and `Third Party` users, and account holders' accounts.

 There are four types of accounts: `Student Checking`, `Checking`, `Savings`, and `Credit Card`.
-Appart from their attributes (seen in the class diagram), these accounts have some specifications:
+Apart from their attributes (seen in the class diagram), these accounts have some specifications:
 1. **Checking Accounts**
 * Are created when selected, and when the *primary owner* of that account is over 24 years.
 If not a **Student Checking Account** is created.
 * Their minimum balance is 250.
-* Their monthly maintnance fee is 12.
+* Their monthly maintenance fee is 12.

 2. **Savings Accounts**
 * Their minimum balance must be between 100 and 1000, if not defined the default is 1000.